silinternational/ecs-agent-monitor/README.md

 It is also necessary to configure the role's trust relationships, in order to allow the Lambda function to assume it when run.
 See `sample_trust.json` for an IAM trust policy that should be applied to enable this.

+In order for the Lambda function to access Elasticache, when creating the Lambda function, provide the following:
+..- subnet IDs in the Amazon VPC
+..- a VPC security group to allow the Lambda function to access resources in the VPC Additionally, assign to the Lambda function a role ARN created from an IAM role with the following:
+..- AWS service role: AWS Lambda
+..- Access Permissions Policy: AWSLambdaVPCAccessExecutionRole

 Once you have created this role, configure the Lambda function to assume it (see above).